 - Administration of funds for the Health Care Responsibility Act (HCRA).

 - Administration of funds for the Care to Share program through Florida Power and Light.
+The Salvation Army screens applicants and determines eligibiity.

 Staff serve on statewide advisory committees that relate to human services that serve the community and participate on the Emergency Disaster Team and in the staffing of the Special Needs shelter.